UDOOboard/Vision-Docs/docs/07_Cookbook_Linux/02_OpenVINO_toolkit_installation.md

 # OpenVINO&trade; toolkit

-The UDOO Vision board is equipped with an Intel&reg; HD Graphics 500 GPU which is fully supported by the [OpenVINO&trade; toolkit](https://docs.openvino.ai/latest/index.html), an open-source framework for optimizing and deploy AI inference.
+The UDOO VISION board is equipped with an Intel&reg; HD Graphics 500 GPU which is fully supported by the [OpenVINO&trade; toolkit](https://docs.openvino.ai/latest/index.html), an open-source framework for optimizing and deploy AI inference.